1973 Sikkimese general election

-General elections were held in Sikkim in January 1973.
+General elections were held in Sikkim in January 1973 to elect members of the State Council.
 The Sikkim National Party emerged as the largest party, winning nine of the 18 elected seats.

 Electoral system

 The State Council was established in 1953 by the Chogyal.
 It originally had 18 members, of which 12 were elected and six (including the President) appointed by the Chogyal.
 Of the 12 elected members, six were for the Nepali community and six for the Lepcha and the Bhutia communities.
 For the 1958 elections the number of seats was increased to 20 by adding one seat for the Sangha and an additional appointed member.
 In 1966 a further four seats had been added; one each for the Nepali and Lepcha/Bhutia communities, together with one for the Tsong and a scheduled caste seat.

 Candidates for election to the Council had to be at least 30 years old, whilst the voting age was set at 21.